mradzinski/kotlin-styleguide/README.md

 }
 ```

-Prefer `run/with` over apply if the returned value is not used
+Prefer `run/with` over apply if the returned value is not used.

 ```koltin
 view.run {